-SEOUL, SOUTH KOREA (Circa) -- When you think of South Korea, a few things probably come to mind, like the fermented cabbage side dish known as "kimchi," the country's efforts to deescalate nuclear tensions with its northern neighbor, or even the 2018 Winter Olympic Games held in PyeongChang.
+SEOUL, SOUTH KOREA (CIRCA) -- When you think of South Korea, a few things probably come to mind, like the fermented cabbage side dish known as "kimchi," the country's efforts to deescalate nuclear tensions with its northern neighbor, or even the 2018 Winter Olympic Games held in PyeongChang.
 What probably didn't come to mind is the growing Muslim community in the country's capital of Seoul.

 At the heart of the community lies Seoul Central Mosque, a place of worship for a growing number of immigrants, tourists and Korean converts to Islam.

 As surprising as it may sound, what South Korea is experiencing isn't all that different from the rest of the world.
-Muslims are the fastest growing major religious group, according to Pew Research Center.
-And experts even believe that, by the end of the century, Islam will surpass Christianity to become the latest religion on the planet.
+Muslims are the fastest growing major religious group, according to the Pew Research Center.
+And experts even believe that, by the end of the century, Islam will surpass Christianity to become the largest religion on the planet.

-Imam Abdul Rahman Lee said it wasn't until very recently that Koreans were introduced Islam for the first time.
+Imam Abdul Rahman Lee said it wasn't until very recently that Koreans were introduced to Islam for the first time.
 He added that most only really heard about the religion because of 9/11 and a 2007 hostage crisis involving a group of Korean missionaries traveling in Afghanistan.
 Two of the 23 Koreans were ultimately killed at the hands of the Taliban.

-Despite the negative attention that both of those incidents warranted, Lee--who's served as the imam of Seoul Central Mosque since 2006-- said Koreans felt a need to learn more about the religion.
+Despite the negative attention that both of those incidents warranted, Lee -- who's served as the imam of Seoul Central Mosque since 2006 -- said Koreans felt a need to learn more about the religion.

-"After that, Koreans...they want to know more about Islam more deeply," he continued.
+"After that, Koreans ... they want to know more about Islam more deeply," he continued.
 "They want to know about Islam more objectively."

 And all that curiosity is reflected in the numbers.
 In 2001, there were only about 34,000 Muslims living in Korea.
 But that has since increased to more than 150,000 today, according to the Middle East Institute.